 The negligence and the gross over sentencing of an active NC Small Business owner that has lost his entire livelihood, is what is being asked of the NC task force.
-This case has been presented to the Appellate Court in March 2020, your review of the injustice of this Conviction, to ensure it to be overturned IS MUCH APPECIATED.
-Thank you for your time.
+This case has been presented to the Appellate Court in March 2020, your review of the injustice of this Conviction, to ensure it to he overturned IS MICH APPECIATED.
+Thanks won for your time.